hydrusnetwork/hydrus/static/star_shapes/readme.txt

-The SVGs in here pipe into the selectable rating 'star shapes' under _manage services_.
+The SVGs in here pipe into the selectable rating 'star shapes' under _services->edit_.

 If you want to customise your star shapes, do not add svgs to this folder, nor edit those already here--they will just be overwritten on a future update.
 Create a folder at db_dir/static/star_shapes and put your custom SVGs there.
 Check the help files for 'custom assets' for more info.